 Perhentian Islands How To Get There…

-Finally in this guide to how to reach Perhentian Islands, I cover some of the most popular journeys to reach here below.
+Finally, in this guide on how to reach Perhentian Islands, I cover some of the most popular journeys below.

 Kuala Lumpur To Perhentian Islands

 The easiest way to get to the Perhentian Islands from Kuala Lumpur is to fly to either Kota Bharu or Kuala Terengganu and make your way to Kuala Besut for the ferry across to the islands.
 However, you can also get from KL to Perhentian Islands by taking a direct bus to Kuala Besut or a taxi.

 Read full details on how to travel from Kuala Lumpur to Perhentians here.

 The easiest way to get to the Perhentians from Singapore is to fly to Kota Bharu and travel overland to Kuala Besut for the ferry across to the islands.
 You can also take a bus or a direct taxi (book here).

 For full details on how to make this journey, read our detailed explanation here.

 For how to get to Perhentian Island from Penang, the easiest way is to fly to Kota Bharu Airport and travel overland to Kuala Besut for the ferry across to the islands.
 There is also the option of catching a bus directly from Penang and Kuala Besut.
 You have the option of either a day or overnight bus.

 You can also take a private taxi from Penang to Kuala Besut which makes things very easy.
 Click here to book now.